 Scottish Saltires | 2003 |

-When Saurav Ganguly was the captain of India, Dravid scored almost 23 percent of the total runs that have been scored by India along with a batting average of 102.84.
-In Test cricket history, this is the highest contribution by any batsman in matches that have been won under a single captain and more than 20 tests have been won by this captain.
+When Saurav Ganguly was the captain of India, Dravid scored almost 23 percent of the total runs scored.
+He also had a batting average of 102.84 - the highest contribution by any batsman in matches that have been won under a single captain.

-Dravid has the second longest streak of continuous tests behind Adam Gilchrist.
+Dravid has the second-longest streak of continuous tests behind Adam Gilchrist.
 He is the singular player to score a century against each test playing country away from home.
-In 2006 and against Pakistan at Lahore, he was involved in the partnership of 410 runs along with vice-captain Virender Sehwag.
-This is the highest partnership made away from home for any wicket for India as well as the highest between a captain and a vice-captain.

 Career Highlights